• Skip to primary navigation

 Gingetsu Japanese-style Private Onsen

-If you have longer hair remember to put it up towards the top of your head so that it does not go in the water.
+If you have longer hair, remember to put it up towards the top of your head so that it does not go in the water.
 Why?
-Well, since you’ve just washed your hair in the shower you may be prone to losing some of your hair and since this is a natural onsen, it can be hard to get out.
-It is also important to not dunk your head into the water for cleanliness reasons.
+Well, I was told it is for sanitary reasons and for shedding purposes.
+Since this is a natural onsen, removing the hair can be difficult.
+It is also important not to dunk your head into the water for cleanliness reasons.

-Public onsen are typically a place to socialize with others while you relax.
-If you are carrying on a quiet conversation you shouldn’t disturb anyone, but be sure to keep noise to a minimum.
-You should also refrain from splashing which I know seems like a given but… I’ve seen it happen.
+Public onsen are typically a place to relax or if with a group to socialize with others.
+If you are carrying on a quiet conversation, you shouldn’t disturb anyone, but be sure to keep noise to a minimum.
+You should also refrain from splashing, which I know seems like a given, but I have seen it happen.

 Keigetsu Special Room with Open Air Bath - Nishimuraya Hotel Shogetsutei - Kinosaki Onsen ryokan - Kinosaki Onsen, Japan